dvl-tum/GHOST/README.md

 # About

-This repository contains a PyTorch implementation of [`The Group Loss for Deep Metric Learning`](https://arxiv.org/abs/1912.00385).
+This repository contains a PyTorch implementation of [`The Group Loss for Deep Metric Learning`] https://arxiv.org/abs/1912.00385.

 The same parameters were used as described in the paper.